ForgtAI/ForgtAI.github.io/README.md

 <hr>

 # Paper Submission
-## Submission guidelines

 We accept full or short paper submissions.
-Full paper submissions (up to 8 pages) will be considered for publication in the IJCNN 2025 proceedings on the IEEE Xplore Digital Library.
-Short papers (up to 4 pages) will be considered as poster presentations at the conference; however, these will not be included in the proceedings.
+Full paper submissions (up to 8 pages) will be considered for publication in the IJCNN 2025 proceedings on the IEEE Xplore Digital Library, and will be oraly presented during the workshop.
+Short papers and extended abstracts (up to 4 pages) will be considered for oral presentations or poster presentations at the workshop; however, these will not be included in the proceedings.
 Papers must be submitted through the IJCNN 2025 CMT System.
+For submission guidelines please check [here](https://2025.ijcnn.org/authors/initial-author-instructions).
-## Deadline: 20/03/2025
+## Submission Deadline: 20/03/2025
+## Acceptance Notification: 15/04/2025

 <hr>